PrestaShop/prestashop-specs/content/1.7/back-office/shipping/carriers/carriers-listing.md

 The search button is disabled as long as there are less than 2 carriers in the list.

 A search can be done by ID, name, delay, status (drop-down menu), free shipping (drop-down) and position.
-It's possible to sort the list by carriers or by search in an ascending or descending way.
 After clicking on "search", the "search" button is disabled and a "reset" button is displayed.
 If there is no results for the search done, the following message is displayed: "No records found".
 When clicking on "reset", the search is removed and all the results are displayed.